telerik/fiddler-everywhere-docs/rules-presets/tooling/changing-user-agent.md

 Create a "Set User-Agent Chrome Windows" rule by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

-1. Create an action that sets the HTTP Request header **user-agent** to the following value
+1. Create an action that sets the HTTP Request header **user-agent** to the following value:

     ```bash
     Mozilla/5.0 (Windows NT 10.0; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/123.0.0.0 Safari/537.36`.